045051Shalini/Mongodb_dashboard/README.md

 # Shipwreck data analysis
-It contains dashboard  as well as objectives and insigts for analysis of shipwrecks data which is done using Mongodb atlas and Mongodb compass <br/>
+It contains dashboard  as well as objectives and insigts for analysis of shipwrecks data which is done using Mongodb atlas and Mongodb compass. <br/>

 ## Attributes Description for shipwreck data
 **_id** : A unique identifier for each record in the dataset.
 Typically assigned automatically in a database like MongoDB.<br/>